 3 50% BofA Merrill Lynch Hybrid Preferred Securities 8% Constrained Index and 50% BofA Merrill Lynch US Capital Securities US Issuers 8% Constrained Index (see glossary below for definition).

 Class A shares performance reflects the deduction of the maximum sales charge of 4.50%

 Included in the each Fund’s Class A shares expenses is a distribution and service (12b-1) fee of 0.25%.

 Class C shares have a maximum contingent deferred sales charge (CDSC) of 1%.
-However, w/CDSC performance for Class C shares reflects the deduction of: 1% for all shares on shares redeemed within 12 months of purchase.
+However, w/CDSC performance for Class C shares reflects the deduction of 1% for all shares redeemed within 12 months of purchase.

 Included in the each Fund’s Class C shares expenses is a distribution and service (12b-1) fee of 1.00%.

 A 2% redemption fee will be imposed on certain redemptions or exchanges out of the Class I shares of the Fund within 90 days of purchase.
 Exceptions to the redemption fee are listed in the Fund's prospectus.